Phydeauxman/missionlz/src/docs/terraform/deployment.md

      az login
      ```

+1. (OPTIONAL) Deploying to a Cloud other than Azure Commercial?
+This requires updating the `azurerm` provider block `environment` and `metadata_host` values.
+Checkout the [Deploying to Other Clouds](#Deploying-to-Other-Clouds) documentation.

 1. (OPTIONAL) Deploying with a Service Principal?
-This requires code changes, check out [Deploying with a Service Principal](#Deploying-with-a-Service-Principal)
+This requires updating the `azurerm` provider block.
+Check out the [Deploying with a Service Principal](#Deploying-with-a-Service-Principal) documentation.

 ## Terraform init